+Wondering how to start planning?
 Getting started with planning can be overwhelming.
 If you have never had a system of organisation before, or if you have relied on other methods, it can take a little time to adapt and find your groove.

 Who knew you would suddenly need that sticker collection or those particular pens to complete your planning tool set… but do you really need them?

 Choosing a Planner Format

 There are different types to suit different needs.
-Layouts can include page per day or per week, in daily blocks or strips, or even an hourly schedule with times down the side.
+Layouts can include one page per day or per week, in daily blocks or strips, or even an hourly schedule with times down the side.

 If your day involves a lot of appointments or time blocking, the hourly format may be ideal.
 If not, you may be better suited to the less structured format.
 Check out a few styles before you pick your planner.